wix-incubator/petri/mydoc/mydoc_introduction.md

 Are we testing human behavior, protecting the system by doing gradual exposure to users, or trying to improve performance?

 While some of these questions can be answered by a product manager who wants to do a simple A/B test, the person who can answer all these question is the developer who implements the experiment logic and knows exactly what the context of the experiment is.

-> An **experiment spec** is the basic template of an experiment.
-It has all the mandatory limitation and condition on an experiment.

 For example: if an experiment is being done on an area of your application where a user has to be signed in then the spec will define a mandatory “filter” on sign-in users